autumnchris/quotes-api/README.md

 MONGO_URI=<your-mongodb-uri>
 ```

-Run the following script in your command line if starting the repository in development mode.
+Run the following script in your command line if starting the repository in development mode:
 ```
 npm run dev
 ```

-Run the repository in production mode in your command line.
-Run the following script in your command line if starting the repository in development mode.
+Run the following script in your command line if starting the repository in production mode:
 ```
 npm start
 ```